StarRocks/starrocks/loading/SparkLoad.md

 ## Terminology explanation

 * **Spark ETL**: Mainly responsible for ETL of data in the import process, including global dictionary construction (BITMAP type), partitioning, sorting, aggregation, etc.
 * **Broker**: Broker is an independent stateless process.
-It e     ncapsulates the file system interface and provides StarRocks with the ability to read files from remote storage systems.
+It encapsulates the file system interface and provides StarRocks with the ability to read files from remote storage systems.
 * **Global Dictionary**: Saves the data structure that maps data from the original value to the encoded value.
 The original value can be any data type, while the encoded value is an integer.
 The global dictionary is mainly used in scenarios where precise de-duplication is precomputed.

 ## Fundamentals